rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 That's it.
 Done.
 You have deployed your Ionic project to Azure as a webapp.

 So why doesn't the pipeline just hook a webhook into your git origin and queue a build by itself (as you are used to from e.g. Heroku)?
-Well - perhaps I just don't know howto yet.
-Perhaps the feature is not there yet.
+Well - if you use VSTS as Version Control, then it will work - I have used "Remote repo" option - apparently it is not ready yet.

 And why would you want to deploy a Ionic app as a webapp, when it is supposed to be installed on phones?
 Ionic is born as PWA - you might want to use those features.